-When escapees from the LRA arrive in a community, Local Peace Committees are trained to immediately report their appearance to Invisible Children and our partners using the Early Warning Network.
+When escapees from the LRA arrive in a community, Local Peace Committees are trained to immediately report their appearance to Invisible Children and our partners.
 We coordinate with members of the Peace Committee to provide immediate care to the escapee while we begin planning for their transportation home or to a host family near one of our field offices.
 Most people escape from the LRA in very remote areas that are difficult for our team to reach, so local communities are essential to starting the process of caring for LRA escapees and helping them get home.

 Once we ensure that an escapee is safe, the first thing we do is find and make contact with their family.
-Oftentimes, we’re able to arrange for former captives to speak with their families, for the first time since their abduction, through our Early Warning Network.
+Oftentimes, we’re able to arrange for former captives to speak with their families, for the first time since their abduction.

 The next step is to help escapees make the physical journey home.
 When LRA captives escape, they are usually hundreds of miles from home with an international border between them and their families.
 We help arrange for and facilitate their travel home, whether by car, plane, or motorbike.
 For those who need to be repatriated to their home country, we help them through the process of safely and legally crossing the border.